wizarddos/PHP-lib/DOCS.md

 `login("inserted login", "inserted pass", "connect file name", "name of table", "column with login", "column with pass")`

-### send files
+### uploadimg

-send files is function used to send files into some dir
+uploadimg is function used to send images(.jpg,.png,.gif) into some dir
 It validates image List of parameters:

 *   target dir - directory to upload files